itmeson/c-labscience/src/lessons/week4.rst

 Day 3
 =====

- 1. Simple machines
+ 1. Finishing the gravity lamp.
+Just what would it be useful for?

 =====
 Day 4
 =====

- 1. Quiz 2 on potential and kinetic energy, and work
+ 1. Quiz 2 on potential and kinetic energy